pdf-association/arlington-pdf-model/README.md

 --- | --- | --- |
 \* | dictionary | [Thread]

-We may also have a dictionary that serves as a map, where an arbitray name is associated with another element.
+We may also have a dictionary that serves as a map, where an arbitrary name is associated with another element.
 Examples of such constructs are ClassMap or the Shading dictionary in the Resources dictionary.
 In such case Shading as a type of dictionary is linked to ShadingMap and ShadingMap looks like this:

 Key |  Type | Link |
 --- | --- | --- |